rollinginhay/spring-oauth2/README.md

 ```

 Access Swagger UI at: `localhost:8080/swagger-ui.html`
-To access JWT-protected API, access `localhost:8080`, perform login using Google
+To access JWT-protected API, access `localhost:8080`, perform login using
-Oauth2, copy your token from the response, return to
+Google, copy the issued JWT token from the response, return to
-`localhost:8080/swagger-ui.html` and authorize your request on the UI.
+`localhost:8080/swagger-ui.html`, click the *Authorization* button and paste in the
+token